Compared to last month’s ‘activity-filled’ calendar, September was on the quiet side.

-Anyway, how did I get on with my savings?
+So, how did I get on with my savings in September?

-The above savings includes top ups from £240 matched betting profits (from last month), £10 lotto winnings and £124.50 affiliate income from OddsMonkey (thank you to all who signed up via my links!).
+The above savings includes top ups from £60 Matched Betting profits (from last month) and £72.72 from affiliate income from OddsMonkey* (thank you to all who signed up via my links!).

 Shares and Investment Trusts

 I sold my holding in Murray International Investment Trust (MYI) for a small profit (reason being that MYI hasn’t done so well compared to other global ITs and while the yield of >5% is tempting, I’m not sure it will be maintained).
 I swapped it for SPDR S&P Global Dividend Aristocrats ETF (GBDV).
 I topped up other existing investments.

 Current share/IT portfolio can be found here.

 After reaching my £200k milestone, the stock markets went all jittery and did their best to spoil my little celebration.